The Psychology Behind Realistic Goal Setting

 To address the challenge of vague goals, I developed the Personal Concerns Inventory (PCI) as a self-assessment tool designed to clarify and prioritize personal goals.
 The PCI measures over 1,000 personal concerns in just 20 minutes, providing users with a detailed “This is Me!” report that highlights their most pressing concerns and actionable insights.

-The PCI is unique in that it eliminates “evaluation apprehension”—the tendency for individuals to alter their responses to appear more favorable.
+The PCI is unique because it eliminates “evaluation apprehension”—the tendency for individuals to alter their responses to appear more favorable.
 This ensures that the results are accurate and genuinely reflect the user’s priorities.

 With the PCI, users can: